LinusBorg/composition-api-demos/README.md

 It is meant as an extension of a talk about the new API which I gave at [Vuejs London 2019](https://vuejs.london) on October 4th, 2019.
 You can find the slides [here](https://github.com/LinusBorg/talks/tree/master/2019-10-04%20Vuejs%20London).

-this repo represents the current state of my endeavor at playing with this API and seeing where it takes me, what patterns I can come up with etc., and I plan on adding new examples as I come up with / across them.
+This repo represents the current state of my endeavor at playing with this API and seeing where it takes me, what patterns I can come up with etc., and I plan on adding new examples as I come up with / across them.

 So keep in mind, it doesn't *do* anything useful, and it's also not a pretty thing to look at in the browser - it's meant as a demo of the API, nothing more.
 It's also not a good idea to take any of the demos as prescriptive in terms of the patterns used there.
-We as a community will have to figure out what the beste patterns, the do's and don'ts will be, and I don'T claim to have found the best ones yet.
+We as a community will have to figure out what the best patterns, the do's and don'ts will be, and I don't claim to have found the best ones yet.

 ## The talk